 - Third party visitation or custody – generally grandparents

-- These types of child custody apply to both formerly married and unmarried parents.
+- Types of child custody that apply to both formerly married and unmarried parents.

 Child custody laws are governed under 2005 Missouri Statutes 452.375 and include all sections and subsection under this law.
 All child custody issues must comply with these laws, definitions and conditions.
 These laws also specify specific rights of each parent and when child custody can be changed.
 These changes include what happens if one of the parents are convicted of a crime or charged with domestic abuse.